DocNow/twarc/README.md

     twarc timeline 12345 > tweets.json

+### Retweets and Replies

+You can get retweets for a given tweet id like so:

+    twarc retweets 9308398098342 > retweets.json

+Replies to a given tweet work differently since the Twitter API does not support getting replies to a given tweet directly.
+If you have the tweet you would like to find replies for you can extract the screen name, and the twitter id and then use the search API to find tweets that are in response to the user, and then filter them for ones that are in reply to the tweet id.
+For this to work you need to pass in a file of tweets:

+    twarc replies tweets.json > tweet-replies.json

+If you are only interested in one tweet you can pass in the id string and twarc will hydrate it:

+    twarc replies 923908202042 > replies.json

+The big caveat with this approach is that since it uses the search API you can only find replies in the last week!

 ## Use as a Library

 If you want you can use twarc programmatically as a library to collect